cimentadaj/ml_socsci/05_unsupervised.md

 * `citations`: the ranking in the overall number of citations
 * `patents`: the ranking in the number of patents
 * `year`: the year of each ranking

+Each of these variables contains the ranking of the university for a particular area.
+For example, `publications` contains the ranking of each university in the area of `publications`.
+This means that the higher the number, the worst the ranking: having a 1 means that is the university ranked as first in `publications` and having a ranking of 2200 means the university has the worst ranking.

 We can read in the data with the code below: